Troubleshooting

 Solution: Call init() before using any functions:

-import init, { evaluate } from '@goplasmatic/datalogic';
+import init, { evaluate } from '@goplasmatic/datalogic-wasm';

 evaluate(logic, data, false);